dotwebstack/dotwebstack/vocabulary/README.md

 ![](elmo-frontend-diagram.png)
 Blank versions of `elmo:InformationProduct` and `elmo:Transaction` are depicted in the picture above, to describe the way that an `elmo:Representation` is linked to these components.

-### Redirection
-Information resources are dereferenced using an `elmo:Representation`.
-To redirect the URL of a non-information using the http 303 response, you will use `elmo:Redirection`.
-The example below redirect all URL's that contain the substring `/id/` to URL's that have this substring replaced by `/doc/`:

-	config:NonInformationResourceRedirection a elmo:Redirection;
-		elmo:urlPattern "{path}/id/{reference}";
-		elmo:redirectTemplate "{path}/doc/{reference}";
-	.

-The syntax for `elmo:urlPattern` and `elmo:redirectTemplate` are the same as for `elmo:pattern` and `elmo:template` as used with a [ParameterMapper](#parameter-mapping).

 ### Parameter mapping
 ![](elmo-frontend-mapper-diagram.png)
 Parameters in information products get their values by default by a mapping of a query parameter to the parameter of an information product by corresponding names.
 In some case, you might want to have another name, or you might want to get a value from a different part of the http request, for example the URI itself, or a header value.
 This is done by use of an `elmo:ParameterMapper`.